 Seats in Selsdon Wood

 There are plenty of places to take a rest and admire the amazing scenery in Selsdon Wood.
-The map above shows a total of 69 places to enjoy these views.
+The map above shows a total of 70 places to enjoy these views.
 32 of these seats are dedicated and were purchased by relatives in memory of deceased family members (coloured blue on the map).
 Some are dedicated by plaques some are by carving.
 A brief history of each dedication is given below.
-A further 8 are donated or refurbished by FSW (coloured pink on the map).
+30 of the seats were supplied and installed by Croydon Council (coloured red on the map) and and a further 8 were donated or refurbished by FSW (coloured pink on the map).

 Seats in Field 1 Green Hill